Smart-Photonics-IPHT/07_Fiber_Mode_Solver/README.md

 API documentation available on http://fibermodes.rtfd.org/

 This code can be used freely for non-profit scientific work.
-When using this code for any publication we'd be pleased if you could acknowledge: Behnam Pishnamazi, Sobhi Saeed, and Mario Chemnitz from the Smart Photonics group, Leibniz Institute of Photonic Technologies, Albert-Einstein-Str 9, 07745 Jena, Germany.
+When using this code for any publication we'd be pleased if you could acknowledge: Behnam Pishnamazi, and Mario Chemnitz from the Smart Photonics group, Leibniz Institute of Photonic Technologies, Albert-Einstein-Str 9, 07745 Jena, Germany.

 Installation
 ============